act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 Each test target has a valid value according to its [WAI-ARIA 1.1 value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value).

-For value types `ID Reference` and `ID Reference List`, a valid value for a [WAI-ARIA required property](https://www.w3.org/TR/wai-aria-1.1/#requiredState) requires that the element(s) with the given id(s) exists in the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees) as the element that specifies the target attribute.
+For value types `ID Reference` and `ID Reference List`, a valid value for a [WAI-ARIA required property](https://www.w3.org/TR/wai-aria-1.1/#requiredState) requires that at least one of the elements with the given ids exists in the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees) as the element that specifies the target attribute.
 For non-required properties, this is not a requirement.

 For value type `URI`, a valid value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).